codegouvfr/react-dsfr/README.md

-yarn start_cra  # For testing in in a Create React App setup yarn start_next # For testing in a Next.js setup
+yarn start_cra  # For testing in in a Create React App setup yarn start_next # For testing in a Next.js setup yarn start_vite # For testing in a Vite setup
 ```

 > When you want to import assets from the `./dsfr/` directory